mapilio/mapilio-kit-archived/README.md

 ## Mapilio Kit

-Mapilio Tools is a library for processing and uploading images to [Mapilio](https://www.mapilio.com/).
+Mapilio Kit is a library for processing and uploading images to [Mapilio](https://www.mapilio.com/).

 ```mermaid
   graph TD;